elunna/recipes/entres/build-your-own buddha bowl.md

 ## Ingredients
 ### Rice and veggies

-1 1/4 cup short-grain brown rice or long-grain brown rice, rinsed 1 1/2 cup frozen shelled edamame, preferably organic
+- 1 1/4 cup short(or long)-grain brown rice, rinsed
+- 1 1/2 cup frozen shelled edamame, preferably organic
-1 1/2 cup trimmed and roughly chopped snap peas or snow peas, or thinly sliced broccoli florets 1 to 2 tbsp reduced-sodium tamari or soy sauce, to taste 4 cup chopped red cabbage or spinach or romaine lettuce or kale (ribs removed) 2 ripe avocados, halved, pitted and thinly sliced into long strips (wait to slice just before serving, see details in step 5)
+- 1 1/2 cup trimmed and roughly chopped snap peas or snow peas, or thinly sliced broccoli florets
+- 1-2 tbsp reduced-sodium tamari or soy sauce, to taste
+- 4 cup chopped red cabbage/spinach/romaine/kale (ribs removed)
+- 2 ripe avocados, halved, pitted and thinly sliced into long strips (wait to slice just before serving, see details in step 5)

 ### Essential garnishes
-1 small cucumber, very thinly sliced
+- 1 small cucumber, very thinly sliced
-Carrot ginger dressing*
+- Carrot ginger dressing
-Thinly sliced green onion (about 1/2 small bunch)
+- Thinly sliced green onion (about 1/2 small bunch)
-Lime wedges
+- Lime wedges
-Toasted sesame oil, for drizzling
+- Toasted sesame oil, for drizzling
-Sesame seeds
+- Sesame seeds
-Flaky sea salt
+- Flaky sea salt

 ## Instructions
 1. Bring a large pot of water to boil (ideally about 4 qt water).
 Once the water is boiling, add the rice and continue boiling for 25 minutes.
 Add the edamame and cook for 3 more minutes (it’s ok if the water doesn’t reach a rapid boil again).
 Then add the snap peas and cook for 2 more minutes.